jasmeetverma/jasmeetverma/README.md

 - 👋 Hi, I’m @jasmeetverma
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning python...
-- 💞️ I’m looking to collaborate on anything??
+- 💞️ I’m looking to collaborate onn...... anything??
 - 📫 How to reach me, only by call, don't use any social media.
 - 😄 Pronouns: what are they??
 - ⚡ Fun fact: As people acquire more information and delve deeper into a subject, they often become more aware of the vastness of knowledge and the complexities of the world.